There's No Stopping Your Heart (song)

 "There's No Stopping Your Heart" is a song written by Michael Bonagura and Craig Karp, and recorded by American country music artist Marie Osmond.
-It was released in September 1985 as the third single and title track from the album There's No Stopping Your Heart.
-The song was Osmond's fifth country hit and her second and last number one on the country chart as a solo artist.
-The single stayed at number one for one week and spent a total of fifteen weeks on the country chart.
+The title track was released in September 1985 as the second single from the album There's No Stopping Your Heart.
+The song was Osmond's fifth career number one across all music genres, and her second number one country single.
+The song held the number one spot for one week and spent a total of fifteen weeks on the country chart.

 As a solo artist, "There's No Stopping Your Heart" was her first No. 1 hit since 1973, when she hit the top with a cover of Anita Bryant's "Paper Roses".
 Just prior to her solo comeback, Osmond had a No. 1 hit duet with Dan Seals, "Meet Me in Montana".